 Factory overclocked with RAID riding shotgun

 Not content to play by the rules on any front, the ROG Mothership pushes its CPU and GPU into overclocked territory right out of the box.
-The Intel Core i9-8950HK CPU usually runs at up to 4.3GHz with all six cores and 12 threads engaged, but we take it to 4.8GHz in Turbo mode, an increase of almost 12%.
-Having lots of cores with high clocks prepares the system for a wide range of heavy workloads, from rendering complex 3D scenes and effects-laden videos to pairing hardcore gaming with simultaneous streaming, recording, and voice chat.
+The Intel Core i9-9980HK CPU usually runs at up to 4.2GHz with all eight cores and 16 threads engaged, but we take it to 4.7GHz in Turbo mode.
+Having high clocks and 33% more cores than the previous generation prepares the system for a wide range of heavy workloads, from rendering complex 3D scenes and effects-laden videos to pairing hardcore gaming with simultaneous streaming, recording, and voice chat.

 The CPU pairs with up to 64GB of power-efficient DDR4 memory for content creators working on big projects and power users with compulsive multitasking tendencies.
 It’s also linked directly to an industry-leading NVMe RAID 0 array.
 SSDs normally connect to the chipset, which is constrained by a DMI link to the CPU with only four lanes of PCI Express 3.0 bandwidth—the same as a single high-end M.2 drive.
 The three-drive HyperDrive Extreme array in the ROG Mothership hangs two SSDs directly off the CPU, bypassing the DMI bottleneck and enabling peak throughput up to a staggering 8700MB/s.
 All three drives are covered by a heat spreader that improves cooling for sustained storage loads.